Here’s a real-life situation.

 A major drawback of an extended marital separation is that it can often lead both partners in getting too comfortable with their new lifestyles, leading them to believe that their differences can’t be worked out or that they are much better off this way.

 That is why setting clear and reasonable expectations is of supreme importance.
 By setting the duration for your separation, you mutually agree that this is the time period you both need to resolve your differences.

 If left undecided, new issues may crop up that can lead to more disharmony.
 Does separation work to save a marriage?
 Well, there are times when extended separation completely severs all ties between the couples.

 So, if you have to save your marriage from divorce, you should reconsider the duration of your marriage separation before stepping out of your door.

-How to save marriage during separation?
+How can you save marriage during separation?
 Discussing with your partner is always the best way to go about separation and resolve matters together as a team.

-Never assure that you both are on the same page.
+Never assume that you both are on the same page.
 Discuss and agree that you are both doing this to resolve your matters and enhance your marriage.